 Disc Golf Began in Canada in 1926.

-Disc golf was first played in Bladworth, Saskatchewan, Canada in 1926.
+The earliest known version of disc golf was played in Bladworth, Saskatchewan, Canada in 1926.
 Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4 foot wide circles drawn into sandy patches on their school grounds.
 They called the game Tin Lid Golf and played fairly regularly.
 However, after they grew older and went their separate ways, their game ended.
 We don’t have the historical connecting dots from Tin Lid Golf 1926 to the beginning of modern disc golf, but it doesn’t mean that they were not there.
 For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the U.S. for whatever reason and started the pie tin tossing at Yale and other Ivy League universities, we just don’t know.

 Modern Disc Golf History Beginning in Canada and the U.S.

 Disc golf play and competitions in the early 1970s that were historically connected to today’s modern disc golf.